Privacy and policy including – General sales terms and conditions of

 5.1 Consultancy services.
 Consultancy services consist of consultants with specified competences, who are made available to buyer by agreement (“Consultancy Agreement”).

-5.2 If the Consultant Agreement is concluded with buyer, the Seller shall ensure that the consultants made available to the Buyer meet the qualification requirements set out in the Consultancy Agreement, as well as
+5.2 If the Consultant Agreement is concluded with the buyer, the Seller shall ensure that the consultants made available to the Buyer meet the qualification requirements set out in the Consultancy Agreement, as well as

 The consultants will also meet other relevant general qualification requirements.